Tyrost/Summer-2024/API101/README.md

 # 1. API_intro.py #

 My first project is a simple API to understand the basics of making API requests and handling responses as json format using the Flask python library.
-I have also installed and started ;earning the Postman software for a better understanding.
+I have also installed and started learning the Postman software for a better understanding.

 Credits : https://www.youtube.com/watch?v=zsYIw6RXjfM&t=643s